davebenson/doom4-walkthrough/README.md

 At the end of this area, you may catch a glance of the Field Drone flying away to the right.
 But go left to an area with Health and Armor, and the second CODEX ENTRY "Environments / The UAC".

-## Mission 1: Fight: Just Across the Chasm
+## Mission 1: Fight 1.5: Just Across the Chasm
 Go back, and to the right where you saw the Field Drone; it's floating right ahead.
 Interact with it:  I tend to get Explosive Shot as it makes an upcoming challenge easier, but it isn't necessary.

 You will come across some The Possesseds worshipping a corpse.
 There are 3 Possessed Soldiers around in the peripheries as well, and they will be join in the fun by some Imps that'll spawn, potentially close to you.

 After killing them, CHECKPOINT.

-## Mission 1: Fight: Pre Entranceway Area
+## Mission 1: Fight 1.6: Pre Entranceway Area
 This canyon can be approached in two ways:
 * go directly up the canyon
 * back up and ascend some cliffs to the left (there's a Medium Health visible), cross over the canyon on a land bridge, then turn left and climb up a yellow metal wall.